Series: EXCAVATIONS.

 AEGIS shell, lalique crystal, gold plated bronze, wood, acrylic paint, acrylic glass 290x380mm

 The Aegis is a protective shield or animal skin from greek mythology.
 In occult fields the snake is a symbol of the creative life force, whilst pheasants are considered to be symbols of sexuality, power and ego.
-The pheasant neither sings nor flies much, and unlike other birds, nests on the ground rather than in trees.
-For these reasons it is said to be disconnected from the spiritual rather than being part of it.
+The pointed wooden 'pins' were said to lure men to venture on green fields for days losing all sense of time and place.

 INCENSUS wood, natural pearls, shell, incense, mirror, resin, fluorescent acrylic glass, 250x500mm